kylefohrman/faceviewer/README.md

 # faceviewer
-Textured 3D face model with keyboard navigation, created with OpenGL
+Textured 3D face model with keyboard navigation, created with OpenGL in spring of 2021

 Added key interactions for easier navigation: